The interactive map to explore the region in detail based on different criteria.

 Rich with diverse plant and animal species, the river's watershed plays a central role in biodiversity conservation.
 Acknowledging the value of the entire river network, it is vital to seize this opportunity for protection, with the scientific community playing a crucial role in this effort.
 In view of the past Vjosa Science Weeks, where the data obtained on biodiversity and the ecosystem as a whole made it possible to establish a national park, it is now necessary to follow the example in its catchment area to highlight what is at risk.

 The concept of Science Weeks within the Scientists for Balkan Rivers network has a long tradition within the Blue Heart campaign, with a multidisciplinary team of scientists collecting and promoting data.
-Over the course of a week, the aim is to capture the importance of an ecosystem.
+Over the course of a week, the scientists aim to capture the importance of the ecosystem.
 The participating scientists not only lend their data but also use their independent voices to advocate for the protection of rivers.
-In order to make their voices heard, the scientists are accompanied by international media.
-This year, the Sarantaporos Science Week is dedicated to emphasise on the environmental value and biodiversity of the Sarantaporos.
-Our aim is to conserve the river and its catchment, thereby supporting the concept of establishing a transboundary Wild River National Park for the Aoos/Vjosa river system.
+To make their voices heard, the scientists are accompanied by international media.
+This year, the Sarantaporos Science Week emphasised the environmental value and biodiversity of the Sarantaporos.
+As an outcome, we aim to conserve the river and its catchment, thereby supporting the concept of establishing a transboundary Wild River National Park for the Aoos/Vjosa river system.

-Organized by MedINA in cooperation with EuroNatur, RiverWatch and EcoAlbania, this Science Week is part of the Save the Blue Heart of Europe initiative.
-Our project involves a coordinated voluntary endeavour aimed at addressing knowledge gaps within the Sarantaporos ecosystem.
-This entails comprehensive documentation of all forms of biodiversity associated with the river, exploration of its natural riverine dynamics, and examination of the impacts of current pressures and threats.
-A diverse team of around 50 Greek and International scientists will collaborate in conducting extensive field studies from June 28th until July 5th 2024.
+Organised by MedINA in cooperation with EuroNatur, RiverWatch and EcoAlbania, this Science Week was a coordinated voluntary endeavour aimed at addressing knowledge gaps within the Sarantaporos ecosystem.
+That entailed comprehensive documentation of all forms of biodiversity associated with the river, exploration of its natural riverine dynamics, and examination of the impacts of current pressures and threats.
+A diverse team of around 50 Greek and International scientists collaborated in conducting extensive field studies from June 28th until July 5th 2024.